-G. ENCOURAGING PARTICIPATION IN LOW POVERTY AREAS
+G. ENCOURAGING PARTICIPATION IN HIGHER OPPORTUNITY AREAS

-At the briefing, families are encouraged to search for housing in low poverty areas.
-SDHC has information about facilities, services, schools, and transportation for various communities.
+At the briefing, families will be provided with information about neighborhood features in high opportunity areas through its Mobility Counseling Program.
+SDHC has information about employment services, schools, and transportation for various communities.